AIG-Livny/mapr/README.md

 - `LIB_DIRS` - list directories where looking for libraries

 - `INCLUDE_DIRS` - (include) - list directories where looking for headers

+- `PUBLIC_INCLUDE_DIRS` - (INCLUDE_DIRS) - if specified upper project will get only these directories automatically.
+This variable is for dividing private and public includes.

 - `SRC_DIRS` - (src) - list directories where looking for sources